chronophasiac/chronophasiac.github.io/_posts/2013-07-26-render-collections-easily-with-rails.md

 <% end %>
 ```

 This will list out the titles for each of our blog posts.
-However, there is a more elegant way which leverages Rails' defaults.
-If we instead do this:
+However, there is a more elegant way which leverages Rails' defaults.<span id="more"></span> If we instead do this:

 ```erb
 <%= render @posts %>